 "I was wondering about that too," Blue says.
 "Is this what you've been practicing all week?"

 "Yeah.
 I got the idea after your battle with Aiko.
 Have you figured out her code yet?"

 Blue shuts down the fans, other hand rubbing his hair.
 "No, but now that you mention it…" Blue's gaze is distant.
 "You were using simple commands to convey strategies for working together.
 Strategies that work when they're fighting alone too?
-Aiko's commands further a goal each pokemon she puts out…"
+Aiko's commands furthered the same goal for each pokemon she put out..."

 The twins are frowning, but Red grins.
 "Right.
 As long as the pokemon have some move that you can fit into a general strategy, you can carry the same command over and even link multiple pokemon to the same general goal, all with one obscure command."